zignd/parsimonious-users-api/README.md

 To run the tests inside containers, you can use `make run-test`.
 And to run locally (this one requires Go installed), you can use `run-test-local`.

 You can clean up the containers created using `make down` as well.

-## Regarding the project name

-Parsimonious is nothing but a randomly chosen word to uniquely name this repository, but the meaning according online dictionaries is related to "unwillingness to spend".
-According to Merriam-Webster:

-> 1 : exhibiting or marked by parsimony especially : frugal to the point of stinginess.
-> 2 : sparing, restrained.